twilio/twilio-video-app-react/README.md

 One great way to learn about the room object is to explore it in the browser console.
 When you are connected to a room, the application will expose the room object as a window variable: `window.twilioRoom`.

 Since the Twilio Video SDK manages the `room` object state, it can be used as the source of truth.
-It isn't necessary to use a tool like Redux to manage state.
+It isn't necessary to use a tool like Redux to track the room state.
 The `room` object and most child properties are [event emitters](https://nodejs.org/api/events.html#events_class_eventemitter), which means that we can subscribe to these events to update React components as the room state changes.

 [React hooks](https://reactjs.org/docs/hooks-intro.html) can be used to subscribe to events and trigger component re-renders.
 This application frequently uses the `useState` and `useEffect` hooks to subscribe to changes in room state.
 Here is a simple example: